bntrtm/gator/README.md

 In this case, the protocol will be `postgres`, and the database `gator`.
 Postgres uses a default port of `5432`.

-Fill in remaining fields (username, password) as accordingly.
+Fill in remaining fields (username, password) accordingly.

 2. Run the program with any of the following commands:
     - `register $1`: Register a new user `$1`.